 In January 2020, the Company purchased \$5,000 of Series B mandatorily convertible, non-voting preferred stock of Leap in connection with a strategic collaboration and license agreement the Company entered into with Leap.
 The Series B shares were subsequently converted into shares of Leap common stock and warrants to purchase additional shares of common stock upon approval of Leap's shareholders in March 2020.
-Upon conversion, the Company's ownership interest in the outstanding common stock of Leap is 13.4%.
-Inclusive of the shares of common stock issuable upon the exercise of the currently exercisable warrants, the Company's interest is approximately 23.7%.
-The Company determined that it has the ability to exercise significant influence over the operating and financial policies of Leap based on our ownership percentage and collaborative relationship, and the investment represents an equity method investment upon conversion.
-The Company elected to apply the fair value option to the equity method investment, and measure the investment in the common stock and warrants at fair value, with changes in fair value recorded to other income.
-The fair value of the common stock and warrants was \$7,592 and \$4,372, respectively, as of March 31, 2020.
-During the three months ended March 31, 2020, the Company recorded an unrealized gain of \$6,964 in the statement of operations.
+As of September 30, 2020, the Company's ownership interest in the outstanding common stock of Leap was 8.1% based on information from Leap.
+Inclusive of the shares of common stock issuable upon the exercise of the currently exercisable warrants, the Company's interest is approximately 14.9% based on information from Leap.
+The Company determined that the investment in Leap represents an equity method investment upon conversion due to the existing collaboration between the two parties.
+The Company elected to apply the fair value option to the equity method investment and measure the investment in the common stock and warrants at fair value, with changes in fair value recorded to other income.
+The fair value of the common stock and warrants was \$9,513 and \$5,703, respectively, as of September 30, 2020.
+During the three and nine months ended September 30, 2020, the Company recorded an unrealized (loss)/gain of \$(1,048) and \$10,216, respectively, in the statement of operations, respectively.